When I asked my husband what kind of cake he wanted for his birthday, he surprised me with his answer: “blackberry jam cake”.

 Open cans and scoop out the thick white layer on top, measuring out 14 oz of coconut cream (if possible, weigh on a food scale for precision).
 Save liquid on the bottom for another use.

-Use an electric mixer to beat the coconut cream, vanilla and maple syrup until well-blended.
+Use an electric mixer to beat the coconut cream and vanilla until well-blended.
 The frosting should be light and fluffy.

 Use a spatula or a butter knife to spread evenly on cake (top only).
 If not using immediately, place in airtight container and chill until ready to use.